-The risk reduction benefits are, unsurprisingly, largest for strategies that have high initial equity contents (Strategy 2 vs. 810; 3 vs. 11-13) and lower for strategies that already have high fixed-income content (Strategy 4 vs. 14-16).
-The reduction in risk and in median pension ratio is greater when the lifestyle switch begins ten years from retirement rather than five years (Strategies 6, 9, 12, 15).
-Interestingly, for the five-year lifestyle profiles there is little difference between profiles with a final year asset allocation of 75% bonds and 25% cash (Strategies 5, 8, 11, 14) and those that end at 100% cash (Strategies 7, 10, 13, 16): the median pension ratios, standard deviations and 5% pension-VaRs are nearly identical in all cases.
-Though a switch to long gilts is usually recommended as a hedge for annuity rates, our simulations suggest that long gilts are of little more benefit than cash in protecting annuity purchasing power of the pension fund.
+The risk reduction benefits are, unsurprisingly, largest for strategies that have high initial equity contents (Strategy 2 vs. 8-10; 3 vs. 11-13) and lower for strategies that already have high fixed-income content (Strategy 4 vs. 14-16).
+The reduction in risk and in median pension ratio is greater when the lifestyle switch begins ten years from retirement rather than five years before (Strategies 6, 9, 12, 15).
+It is also interesting to note that for the five-year lifestyle profiles there is little difference between profiles with a final year asset allocation of 75% bonds and 25% cash (Strategies 5, 8, 11, 14) and those that end with 100% cash (Strategies 7, 10, 13, 16): the median pension ratios, standard deviations and 5% pension-VaRs are nearly identical in all cases.
+Though a switch to long gilts is usually recommended as a hedge for annuity rates, our simulations suggest that long gilts are of little greater benefit than cash in protecting the annuity purchasing power of the pension fund.